open-component-model/ocm/pkg/contexts/oci/repositories/ctf/README.md

  - [*ORAS*](https://github.com/oras-project/artifacts-spec)

    Here a new third top-level manifest type is introduced, that can be stored via the manifest endpoint of the distribution spec.
-No addtional tags are required, the relation to the annotated object is established by a dedicated digest based field.
+No additional tags are required, the relation to the annotated object is established by a dedicated digest based field.
 Those artefacts can directly be described by this format.
 But language bindings basically have to support